Skip to content

 But, unless you have an Italian grandma—or you are an Italian grandma—a great lasagna can be hard to come by outside of a restaurant setting.
 That's why the freezer aisle once again comes to the rescue.
 With the magic of the freezer, you can have a delicious lasagna on your table in under an hour.
 Alternatively, you can also end up with something that resembles pig slop, which is why I've braved the grocery stores of America in search of the best frozen lasagna available.

-I've rounded up seven different frozen lasagnas from Giant, Trader Joe's, and Whole Foods, to figure out what you should be putting on your plate.
+I've rounded up seven different frozen lasagnas from Giant, Trader Joe's, and Whole Foods to help you decide what to put on your plate.
 Every product has been cooked to the suggested time on the box.
-Each variety will be evaluated by taste, as well as appearance and preparation method.
+Each variety will be evaluated by taste, appearance, and preparation method.
 So, it has to taste good, look good, and be easy to cook to win.

 Here's how each brand compared, ranked in descending order from my least favorite to the absolute best.
 Andiamo!